drewthoennes/Bored-API/README.md

-# QSkip
+# Bored API
-Skips lines faster for less
+Find something to do faster